 Although this dog was developed to hunt and live in a pack, they make a good house pet and get along with humans, kids, other pets, and especially other dogs.

 This hound dog from the UK is considered a vulnerable native dog.
 Only about 1000 dogs are left around the world.
-Dogs weigh anywhere from 35 to 55 kilos (about 80 to 120 pounds), and have long rough coats, webbed feet, and a deep voice when they find their prey.
+These dogs weigh anywhere from 35 to 55 kilos (about 80 to 120 pounds) and have long rough coats, webbed feet, and a deep voice when they find their prey.

 They were bred to hunt otter, of course.
 Otters were placed on the protected species list in 1978 and hunting in the UK stopped.
 Some are still used to hunt mink but most of the hunting dogs have died out.